Huntington Services

 Treatment for Subterranean termites is entirely different than that of Drywood termites.
 Treatment for subterranean termites can

-involve either establishing a repellent barrier around the structure, in the soil, or installing a subterranean termite bait/monitor system in
+involve either establishing repellent or non-repellent barriers around the structure, in the soil, or installing a subterranean termite

-the ground around the structure.
+bait/monitor system in the ground around the structure.
 The barrier method is known as a conventional treatment.
-We use a product called PREMISE 75.
-Unlike
+We use a product

-a true repellent barrier, PREMISE 75 forms what is known as a non-repellent treated zone.
+called Termidor HE (high efficiency).
+Unlike a true repellent barrier, Termidor is undetectable to termites.
 The difference in repellents and

 non-repellents is the following: when a repellent pesticide is applied to the soil beneath the structure, the applicator has no way of